NikHille/PHP-Authentication/README.md

 ./vendor/bin/phpunit
 ```

-or use the composer script.
+or use the composer script:

 ```cmd
 composer run-script test